9 a.m. - 9 p.m., Pride of Kansas Building

 For more information contact: Pratt Wildlife and Parks Office, 620-672-5911.

 Rub-A-Dub-Dub, What's In THE Tub Located in the Agriculture Education Exhibit Bldg. at 23rd and Bison Blvd.

 The times of the day when the Champion Grand Drive animals are taken out of their Fair homes and given a bath or fed.
 Students are given a chance to ask questions.

 Hours of operation: Starts the first Sunday of the Fair when the baths are given every day at 9:30 a.m., 11:30 a.m. and 6:30 p.m.
 Feeding is at 2 p.m.

 For more information contact: Mary Kane, Kansas FFA

-SHEEP SHEARING: Located in the Sheep/Swine/Goat facility.
+SHEEP SHEARING Located in front of the Birthing Center

-The Wonder of Sheep is a limited opportunity to learn about a product with many faces.
+The Wonder of Sheep is a unlimited opportunity to learn about a product with many faces.
 Sheep shearing demonstrations, spinning and weaving demonstrations as well as the "Wool Exhibit" featuring sheep production, lamb, wool and wool-processing displays.
 A must see for all students.

 Times of Operation: Saturday thru Wednesday 9:00 a.m., 11:00 a.m., 1:00 p.m., 3:00 p.m. and 5:00 p.m.